Mustang Trek Overview

-The first notable and successful Everest climbing Sherpa was Tenzing Norgay.
-In 1952, Norgay accompanied Raymond Lambert to within 800 vertical feet of the still unclimbed Mt.
+The first notable and successful Everest-climbing Sherpa was Tenzing Norgay.
+In 1952, Norgay accompanied Raymond Lambert to within 800 vertical feet of the yet unclimbed Mt.
 Everest.
-A year later Norgay was asked to join the British team led by Col. John Hunt, which successfully summited Everest, following the same route as Norgay and Lambert.
+A year later, Norgay was asked to join the British team led by Col. John Hunt, which successfully summited Everest, following the same route as Norgay and Lambert.
 Norgay and Sir Edmund Hillary were the first climbers to reach the summit.
-By the mid 1980’s, Sherpas had summitted Everest many more times than Westerners.
-Ang Rita Sherpa, the most well known climbing Sherpa, had amassed seven summits of Everest by 1995.
-In 1993 Pasang Lhamu Sherpa became the first Sherpa woman to summit Everest.
+By the mid-1980’s, Sherpas had summited Everest many more times than Westerners.
+Ang Rita Sherpa, the most well-known climbing Sherpa, had amassed seven summits of Everest by 1995.
+In 1993, Pasang Lhamu Sherpa became the first Sherpa woman to summit Everest.

 The Name Khumbu